scotws/tinkasm/rpnmath/README.txt

 Math Engine for Tinkasm
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 13.
 Jan 2019
-This version: 13.
+This version: 21.
 Jan 2019

 This folder contains the math engine for Tinkasm.
 Inside the assembler, it implements a Reverse Polish Notation (RPN) stack-based calculator.
-It also uses some terms from Forth.
+It also uses some words from Forth for stack manipulation.

 The math engine accepts a string without the delimiters in the assembler (no "[" or "]").
 The string can contain decimal numbers, math symbols, and directives.